 In 2012 she was awarded by the BCH/JA the top honor of “Coach of the Year.”

 2016 starts a new chapter in Norah’s outstanding career.
 Selling Foxstone Stable to her protégé Georgia Hunt in April has allowed Norah to broaden the scope of her Equestrian interests.
-She is now available to teach more clinics, judge at horse shows and is working towards her steward’s card.
+She is now available to teach more clinics, judge at horse shows and has obtained her Steward’s license.
 She is also very pleased to give back to her roots becoming more involved with Pony Club as well as mentoring riders with the “EC Rider Level program” and developing instructors with their equestrian certification.

 Through Ross Equestrian Services Norah can help you find that important partner for your riding success, help you develop a personalized program to further your equestrian skills, help your own lesson program with professional development clinics and rider clinics and help contribute to the success of your competition with her judging skills.